piusnmuhumuza/software-engineering/softwareQualityAssurance.md

 To further improve Software Quality standards compliance, some software development projects include User Acceptance Tests where an acceptance criteria is followed to ensure software products to be handed off are to standards and follow set requirements before sign off.

 "The first standard to be published in the area of software engineering was a US military standard on software quality assurance in 1972."— **[Introduction to Software Engineering Standards,****Francois Coallier,****Prof. Motoei Azuma]()**

+## What's the difference between an error, a defect, and a failure?

+The terminology around software anomalies can be confusing.
+It’s important to distinguish the subtle differences between errors, defects and failures.

+- **Error** – This is a human mistake made by a QA engineer, software quality assurance analyst, tester or other stakeholder.
+An example is misunderstanding a requirement and coding to the wrong specification.

+- **Defect** – A defect is a flaw or imperfection inserted into a software work product due to an error.
+This could be a bug in the code or issues with other artifacts like requirements.
+Defects get inserted when errors are made.

+- **Failure** – A failure represents the termination of the software’s ability to function as intended.
+Failures occur when the software executing encounters a defect.
+Failures are user-facing; the user experiences the software failing in some unintended way.

+An error leads to the insertion of a defect, which in turn can lead to observable software failures upon execution.
+Engineers aim to prevent errors and remove defects before they turn into failures.

 **Software**  **QA, QC, and Testing.**